I Wanna Love You Forever: Commercial performance

-America
+United States

-In the United States, "I Wanna Love You Forever" was serviced to radio on August 30, 1999, as was released as a CD single on September 28, 1999.
-It was initially a success in North America in late 1999.
-The single entered at number sixty-nine position on Billboard Hot 100 in the United States with sales of 18,500 units.
-It's ranked at number three the following weeks, remaining in that position for five consecutive weeks, with a total of twenty weeks on the music list, eighteen of them among the top forty; the path is the third longest recorded so far by a single singer.
-The single also reached number one for six consecutive weeks on Hot 100 Singles Sales and was certified Platinum by the RIAA.
-On January 22, 2000, Billboard reported that "I Wanna Love You Forever" was the 18th best-selling single of 1999, with 800,000 units sold, only in 1999.
+In the United States, "I Wanna Love You Forever" was serviced to radio on August 30, 1999, and was released as a CD single on September 28, 1999.
+It was ultimately a success in North America by the end of the year.
+The single entered at No. 69 on the US Billboard Hot 100, with sales of 18,500 units.
+The single eventually rose to No. 3 over the following weeks, remaining in that position for five consecutive weeks, with a total of 20 weeks on the chart (18/20 spent within the Top 40).
+The single also reached No. 1 for six consecutive weeks on the Hot Singles Sales chart, and was certified Platinum by the RIAA.
+On January 22, 2000, Billboard reported that "I Wanna Love You Forever" was the 18th best-selling single of 1999, with 800,000 units sold (in 1999).
 "I Wanna Love You Forever" was the eleventh best-selling physical single of the 2000s, according to Nielsen SoundScan.
 It also became Simpson's best-selling physical single to date.

-The single also experienced a significant level of airplay, reaching the top 20 on the Hot 100 Airplay chart.
+The single experienced a significant level of airplay, reaching the Top 20 on the Hot 100 Airplay chart.
+In Canada, "I Wanna Love You Forever" peaked at No. 9 (Nielsen Soundscan) and No. 2 in Mexico (Notimex International).